Pom Pom Crab Care Guide: The Complete Setup and Care Breakdown

 Origins And Habitat

 Pom Pom crabs, are commonly found in freshwater springs and narrow streams across Africa, Asia and Australia near rocks and pebbles foraging around their environment.
-They are newer to the aquarium industry and are not the same as the saltwater pom pom crab ((lybia sp. also known as hawaiian boxer crab).
+They are newer to the aquarium industry and are not the same as the saltwater pom pom crab ((lybia sp.
+Also known as hawaiian boxer crab).
 These freshwater crabs are highly valued due to their more mellow nature.
 In the wild they live in sandy substrates and around roots of trees.
 A replicable natural habitat is key for them to be content at home!

 Appearance

 Pom Pom crabs (from our YouTube Channel) stand out from other crab species due to their uniquely fluffy pom-poms adorning their claws.
-Males typically have bigger and more noticeable hair tufts, while females will only exhibit barely visible bristles.
+Males have bigger and more noticeable hair tufts, while females will only exhibit barely visible bristles.
 This makes it rather simple to tell them apart by sight.
-They are generally dull in color but are less reclusive than other aquatic crabs.
+They are dull in color but are less reclusive than other aquatic crabs.

 Average Size